What are your hours?

 Our students to teacher ratios are as follows:

-Families will provide a nutritious lunch each day for their child.
-Refrigerated items should be packed in a Ziploc plastic bag marked with your child’s name and class on it, and placed in the refrigerator in the kitchen.
-The children eat lunch and snacks in their classrooms with their teachers which promotes a family environment.
-We provide 1 % milk for children 2 and older with lunch and 100% fruit juice or milk with snacks.
+Families will provide a lunch each day for their child.
+Refrigerated items should be packed in a lunch bag marked with your child’s name and placed in the refrigerator in their classroom.
+We provide 1% milk for children 2 and older with lunch.
 Water is available to the children at any time.
-Any uneaten lunch food will be sent home with the child.
-Use a thermos for hot food or pack a lunch that does not require heating.
+You may use a thermos for hot food or pack a lunch that does not require heating.

 Our goal is to guide our children toward appropriate school behavior.
 Consistency and clear expectations presented in positive statements are key factors to a successful system for classroom and behavior management.
 Each teacher establishes classroom rules at the beginning of the year with the children.
 Examples of basic rules for our children at the ELC are: